Constructive Tips To Help Your Child Deal With Mean Friends

 I don’t mean to scare you, that is not my intention.
 But as parents, we should be aware of the dangers of our children feeling low and badly about themselves because of a mean friend, and I feel that if you are here, reading these words, then you care deeply about your child and would do anything to ensure their safety and well being is taken care of.

-Remember I am not a parenting professional, just a mom who cares about her own children and wants to show other parents how I use positive parenting in my own life.
+Remember I am not a parenting professional, just a mom who cares about her own children and wants to show other parents how I use positive parenting (like inductive discipline)in my own life.
 Please, please contact a professional if you need professional-level help with some of these difficult situations.

 - Cyberbullying On Google Docs – Keeping Our Kids Safe On The Internet